Muasajnr/muasajnr/README.md

 Greetings🙋‍♀️
 My name is
 # Daniel Muasa
-I'm a vibrant and innovative software craftsman based in Nairobi, Kenya.
+I'm a vibrant and innovative kenyan based software craftsman.
 My passion lies in the dynamic intersection of technology and creativity, where I thrive as a UI/UX Designer and Fullstack Software Developer.

 With a wealth of experience, I specialize in crafting Web-Based Software, Android Applications, and captivating UI/UX Designs.
 My journey in the tech world is marked by a commitment to pushing boundaries and delivering high-quality solutions that make a difference.